April 16 - May 28

 Reading for Joy:

-Overview: How could David describe God’s Word as his delight (Ps.
-119:174)?
-How could he say that the Scriptures were sweeter than honey and more precious than gold (Ps.
-19:10)?
-Because in them he had glimpsed the beauty, majesty, power, and mercy of God himself.
-That’s the reason we’re going to read the Word, specifically Galatians, together.
+Overview: A young Jewish girl became queen of Persia and saved her people from destruction, but God is never once mentioned by name in the book of Esther.
+What then does this story teach us about our God, and how does it point us toward Christ?
+Join us as we study the book of Esther and glimpse the beauty, majesty, power, and mercy of God.
 This class is designed to equip each of us to read the Bible with another person, whether believer or non-believer.
-In fact, a goal for class participants is that you do outside of class what we do in class—invite another person to read Galatians with you just like we’re doing.
+In fact, a goal for class participants is that you do outside of class what we do in class—invite another person to read Esther with you just like we’re doing.
 Join us in this discussion-filled group effort to peer into the Scriptures so that we may find lasting joy.

 Ready to Restore:

-The One Another of Biblical Counseling (Part 1)
+The One Another of Biblical Counseling, Part 2

-Overview: Learn the basics of counseling and how to “one another” within the church family.
-Explore, discover, and gain confidence in being competent to counsel
+Overview: This is a continuation of the class from earlier this year.
+The first six weeks is a prerequisite to Part 2.
+Participants will continue to learn the basics of counseling and how to “one another” within the church family.
+Explore, discover, and gain confidence in being competent to counsel.

 Teachers: Travis Fleshman and Brad Hilgeman

 How We Care for Each Other at Heritage

 Overview: Why do we have small groups?
 What should happen in a small group?
 Why do we call them Shepherding Groups?
 Who gets to lead one?
 How is that done?
 In this class we’ll explore the biblical basis for small groups and our reasons for emphasizing them at Heritage.
 We’ll also look at details like what happens when you meet and how you lead a group discussion.
 From the big picture to the nuts and bolts, this class is designed to equip people to lead small groups in our church.
 The class is a requirement for those who will be new SG leaders; it is highly recommended for current SG leaders; and it is open to anyone in our church who is curious.